abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.assign-assignment-form.png)

 **Remove students from assignments**
-1. To remove the students from the assignment, check the box to select students, then click arrow pointing left.
+1. To remove the students from the assignment, select one or more students., then click arrow pointing left.
 2. Click **Save** button to save changes.